darshil25/AgriMart/README.md

 * Track orders and sales

 # Technology
 The Agri Mart application is built using Java and Flutter.
-The Java backend uses the Spring Framework and Hibernate for data persistence, and the Flutter frontend uses the Flutter SDK for building mobile applications.
+The Java backend uses the Spring Framework and Hibernate for data persistence, and the Flutter frontend uses the Flutter SDK for building mobile applications